Sighmantaneous/soc_d-v_project/index.md

 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

+In setting up this project we had two sample templates, colourCycle and colourStripes we had to adapt the colourCycle to include the clk_wiz_0 another clock that operates at 25Mhz.
+For the ColourStripes I then had to update the VGATOP design to include the ColourStripes i_colour_stripes unit .
+From there after getting stripes displayed I altered the image to display just two colours by defining the rows and columns (x & y cords)

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).